 AgilePM or Scrum?

-Contrary to common belief, the two methods in real life are perfect pairs.
-In Scrum we won’t find the concept of “project”, that’s why complex organizations using Scrum should apply an Agile approach also at the organizational level.
+Contrary to common belief, the two methods in real life are perfect pairs and can be applied together in the same organization.
+In Scrum we will not find the concept of “project”, that’s why complex organizations using Scrum should apply an Agile approach also at the organizational level.
 For example, an organization that already has applied Scrum could also be interested in adopting AgilePM: Scrum is focalized on the product delivery, so it can be used to develop products while managing the overall project by applying a Project Management framework such as AgilePM.

-Do you want to know more about the Agile Project Management Frameworks?
-Have a look to this article!
+Do you want to know more about the different Agile Frameworks?
+Download this overview!